 Cost estimates for FMEs under this category reflect the following basic services: project management, discovery data capture, screening assessment, and detailed dam breach analysis.
-Each cost estimate also includes standard budget items based on the total project cost and a 30 percent contingency was applied to account for uncertainties associated with planning level estimates.
+Each cost estimate also included standard budget items based on the total project cost and a 30 percent contingency to account for uncertainties associated with planning level estimates.

-The discovery data capture effort involves dam data collection and a built-in cost to account for quality assurance and quality control.
-The screening assessment identifies all public and private dams in each county by researching and gathering any historical information about these dams.
-The detailed dam breach analysis is the bulk of this overall evaluation cost since it requires a complex H&H analysis.
+The discovery data capture effort involved dam data collection and a built-in cost to account for quality assurance and quality control.
+The screening assessment identified all public and private dams in each county by researching and gathering any historical information about the dams.
+The detailed dam breach analysis was the bulk of this overall evaluation cost since it required a complex H&H analysis.
 It was assumed that a maximum of 10 dams would be analyzed at this level for cost estimating purposes.
-In instances where there are less than 10 dams in a county, the actual value decreases, and the cost estimate was adjusted accordingly.
+In instances where there were less than 10 dams in a county, the value decreased, and the cost estimate was adjusted accordingly.